RenatoOAAguiar/RenatoOAAguiar/README.md

 Passionate about technology.
 Working as Full Stack Engineer and Data Engineer!

-- 🔭 I’m currently working as Data Engineer in my current Job, and working as Full Stack Engineer on freelancer jobs!
+- 🔭 I’m currently working as Artificial Intelligence Consultant!
-- 🌱 I’m currently learning massively Flutter/Dart!
+- 🌱 Learning massively Flutter/Dart, and all things and stuff from AI!

 <br/>